-A Hearing Panel may consider de novo and modify or reverse DEC Counsel's resolution of any motion or objections made pursuant to these Procedural Rules.
+A Hearing Panel may consider de novo and modify or reverse DEC Counsel's resolution of any motion (other than a Motion for Administrative Order) or objections made pursuant to these Procedural Rules.
 De novo means that the DEC must consider the matter anew, as if DEC Counsel had not resolved the motion or objections.
 The parties must not submit any written requests for a modification or reversal of DEC Counsel's decision.

-Note: The changes to the Procedural Rules will become effective immediately on the effective date (September 1, 2023) and shall govern in all proceedings then pending or thereafter commenced
+Note: The changes to the Procedural Rules will become effective immediately on the effective date (July 1, 2024) and shall govern in all proceedings then pending or thereafter commenced